wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

   ``/etc/asterisk/dahdi_channels.conf``.
 Otherwise, DAHDI will be removed.
 To install or remove DAHDI manually, see :ref:`chan_dahdi`.

-* Some dependencies have been remove from the ``asterisk`` package.
+* Some dependencies have been removed from the ``asterisk`` package.
 If you used one of the following modules you must install the ``wazo-asterisk-extra-modules`` to keep using those modules.
 Note that all modules listed here are disabled by default on Wazo.
-You had to manually modify ``/etc/asterisk/modules.conf`` to use them.
+You have to manually modify ``/etc/asterisk/modules.conf`` to use them.

   * ``app_jack``